 How has the yacht market changed over the last 30 years?

 C.: The advantage is that it is much, much easier to find boats of all kinds in every corner of the world today.
-The internet helps, of course… the disadvantage is that there is so much out there that the risk of making the wrong choice is greater and it is more difficult to even get your bearings.
-I know I shouldn’t say it but more than ever today, it really is vital to get advice from trustworthy technicians and professionals from the sector.
+The internet helps, of course, the disadvantage is that there is so much out there that the risk of making the wrong choice is greater and it is more difficult to even get your bearings.
+More than ever today, it really is vital to get advice from trustworthy technicians and professionals from the sector.

 Sum up the future of yachting in a single word!